Exodus 28:6-14

 The high priest’s ephod bears Israel’s names before the Lord, showing that Aaron’s priestly ministry represents the covenant people before God.

-7 It shall have two shoulder straps joined to the two ends of it, that it may be joined together.
+7 It shall have two shoulder pieces attached at two of its corners, so it can be fastened.

-9 You shall take two onyx stones, and engrave on them the names of the children of Israel.
+9 Take two onyx stones and engrave on them the names of the sons of Israel:

-10 Six of their names on the one stone, and the names of the six that remain on the other stone, in the order of their birth.
+10 six of their names on one stone and the remaining six on the other, in the order of their birth.

-12 You shall put the two stones on the shoulder straps of the ephod, to be stones of memorial for the children of Israel.
-Aaron shall bear their names before Yahweh on his two shoulders for a memorial.
+12 Fasten both stones on the shoulder pieces of the ephod as memorial stones for the sons of Israel.
+Aaron is to bear their names on his two shoulders as a memorial before the LORD.

-14 and two chains of pure gold; you shall make them like cords of braided work.
-You shall put the braided chains on the settings.
+14 and two chains of pure gold, made of braided cord work; and attach these chains to the settings.

 The high priest’s ephod bears Israel’s names before the LORD, showing that Aaron’s priestly ministry represents the covenant people before God.